 Furthermore, I am regularly invited to give talks, workshops and presentations to various groups of staff and students within York University and both nationally and Internationally. (see Workshops & Retreats page for details).

-I have also had a research contract with the Health Sciences Department, working on the ATLAS Clinical Trial – a £720,000 three year trial investigating the effectiveness of Alexander Technique and Acupuncture as interventions for Chronic Neck Pain.
-Results of this trial were published in 2016.
+I have also had a research contract with the Health Sciences Department, working on the ATLAS Clinical Trial – a £720,000 three year trial investigating the effectiveness of Alexander Technique and Acupuncture as interventions for Chronic Neck Pain and the results of this trial were published in 2016.

-My coaching clients come from diverse backgrounds, and include international clients up to University Deputy Vice Chancellor level (Victoria University, Melbourne, Australia – see my Linkedin page for his Coaching Recommendation – https://www.linkedin.com/hp/?dnr=w8KsRr40BdgxgJ-4yxFDRYsHKLzIlJcGp_a5)
+My coaching clients come from diverse backgrounds, from a student up to a University Deputy Vice Chancellor (see my Linkedin page for my Coaching Recommendation and endorsements), Pharmacists, Dentists, Bankers, Computer Analysts, Chemists, Artists.

-My diverse experiences of life and work in different continents, cities and working cultures have given me a deep understanding of change management and empathy for the challenges which this presents.
+My diverse experiences of life and work have given me a deep understanding of change management.
+They have also given me an empathy for the challenges which these present.

-To arrange a talk, workshop, or individual lesson, or an introductory coaching session, email me or phone me on 0784 171 2942.
+To arrange a talk, workshop, or individual lesson, or an introductory coaching session;